 The DSLR or Digital Single-Lens Reflex Cameras assist the user with varied and expedient features like those of Multiple Exposure, Time Lapse, Flash Compensation, fast focus, and many others.

 This is the prime reason that DSLRs remain the most admired type of cameras in the marketplace, despite the rising popularity of mirror-less cameras.

 The digital camera market is colossal and according to Transparency Market Research, the worldwide camera market is all set to manufacture about 138 million units by the end of 2015.

 Being aware of the indistinguishable qualities of DSLR Cameras over others and their ability to produce high-quality images, you might wonder about the best cameras available in the market within your budget.

-So, let’s see the top cameras that can fit in your budget.
+So, let’s see the top cameras that can fit your budget.

 Nikon D3300 was launched in April 2014.
 It is the best entry-level DSLR and features a 24MP CMOS DX-format sensor, which is the best in this class.

-It has a light and well-balanced body and its rear command dial makes shooting in A, S, and P modes easy.
+This has a light and well-balanced body and its rear command dial make shooting in A, S, and P modes easy.
 It has a 3-inch LCD screen with 921, 000 dots.
 It lacks advanced features like Wi-Fi, fast focusing, and others.